SinaRaoufi/AVLWordTree/README.md

 ## Self balancing
 Whenever the balance factor is not -1 or 0 or 1, the AVL tree balances itself.
-Rotation is done in the following ways:
+Self balancing is done in the following ways:
 - Left rotation
 - Right rotation
 - Right-Left rotation